 Integrating our understandings of zoonoses, ecosystems and wellbeing

-We are a consortium of researchers from 19 institutions in Africa, Europe and America and we are embarking upon a major ESPA-funded programme to advance understanding of the connections between disease and environment in Africa.
+We are a consortium of researchers from 20 institutions in Africa, Europe and America undertaking a major ESPA-funded programme to advance understanding of the connections between disease and environment in Africa.
 Our focus is animal-to-human disease transmission and our objective is to help move people out of poverty and promote social justice.